GregorySonnierHeadshot

 Assistant Research Biologist

-I am a plant ecologist whose research encompass plant ecophysiology, community ecology, and functional ecology.
-In 2016, I became a post-doctoral fellow at Archbold Biological Station agroecology program and since then was promoted to Assistant Research Biologist.
-Here, I study the effect of ranching management practices on multiple ecosystem services provided by grasslands and wetlands including plant diversity, and provisioning services.
-I also assess the success of wetland restoration in multiple wetland restoration easements located at Archbold.
+Grégory is a plant ecologist whose research encompasses plant ecophysiology, community ecology, and functional ecology.
+In 2016, he became a post-doctoral fellow at Archbold Biological Station agroecology program and was later promoted to Assistant Research Biologist.
+Here, he studies the effect of ranching management practices on multiple ecosystem services provided by grasslands and wetlands including plant diversity, and provisioning services.
+He also assesses the success of wetland restoration in multiple wetland restoration easements located at Archbold.

-My past research focused on describing, understanding, and predicting patterns of biodiversity at local and regional scales and in response to various environmental gradients and land use changes (e.g., forest fragmentation).
-I obtained my PhD from the University of Sherbrooke (Québec, Canada) in partnership with Montpellier SupAgro (France).
-Then, I completed two postdocs at the University of Picardie Jules Verne (Amiens, France) and in the department of Botany at UW-Madison (Wisconsin, USA).
+Grégory's past research focused on describing, understanding, and predicting patterns of biodiversity at local and regional scales and in response to various environmental gradients and land use changes (e.g., forest fragmentation).
+He obtained his PhD from the University of Sherbrooke (Québec, Canada) in partnership with Montpellier SupAgro (France).
+He then completed two postdocs at the University of Picardie Jules Verne (Amiens, France) and in the department of Botany at UW-Madison (Wisconsin, USA).

-If you are more interested in my research, you can find more information here (https://gsonnier.weebly.com/) and here (https://www.researchgate.net/profile/Gregory-Sonnier).
+If you are more interested in his research, you can find more information here (https://gsonnier.weebly.com/) and here (https://www.researchgate.net/profile/Gregory-Sonnier).

 Email: